danvega/danvega-dev/blog/2017/07/05/read-json-data-spring-boot-write-database.md

 </dependency>
 ```

 Using that Object Mapper and our well-crafted domain model from above we have what we need to accomplish our goal.
-We are going to read in our users.json file and then map that data to our domain model.
+You can read in users.json file and then map that data to the domain model.

 ```java
 @SpringBootApplication